matoanbach/RHCSA/Sample Exams/largeone.md

 20. On rhcsa1 change the primary command prompt for the root user to display the hostname, username, and current working directory information in that order.
 Update the per-user initialization file for permanence.

 21. On both VMs create user accounts called user10, user20, and user30.
 Set their passwords to Temp1234.
 Make user10 and user30 accounts to expire on December 31, 2025.

+22. On both VMs create a group called group10 and add user20 and user30 as secondary members.